Let's Build Resiliency from the Roots Up

 2026 Conference Featuring

-The speakers at the 2026 Plant Cunning Conference are some of the most inspiring thought leaders, authors, herbalist, astrologers and gardeners of our time.
-We have plant walks, fungi walks, hands on workshops and lectures.
 Our key-note speaker is, herbalist, author, artist and Druid- Dana O'Driscoll of a The Druids Garden.
-We are honored to have 7Song of the Northeast School of Botanical Medicine and Kate Gilday of Woodland Essence, as well as many others- check out the list.
+We are honored to have herbalist, botanist and educator 7Song of the Northeast School of Botanical Medicine, as well as herbalist, author, teacher Tammi Sweet of Heart-Stone Herbals in Ithaca NY and Kate Gilday founder and herbalist at the high quality handmade herbal product line Woodland Essence in the Adirondacks, NY, as well as many others- check out the list.

 dana5